davidpallmann/hashnode-backups/cle2452zi000009mqewueg4cj.md

 ## Where To Go From Here

-In this tutorial, you saw how naturally you can express HTTP endpoints in C# with the.NET Lambda Annotations Framework.
+In this tutorial, you saw how naturally you can express HTTP endpoints in C# with the .NET Lambda Annotations Framework.
 The framework uses Source Code Generators, and is not available for other .NET languages such as F#.

 To go further, start using the framework for your own HTTP endpoints.
 Review the resources linked below for more information and tutorials.
 You can get a deeper explanation of the mechanics from the announcement blog by Norm Johanson.